yizhiwang96/deepvecfont/README.md

 # DeepVecFont

-This is the official Tensorflow implementation of the paper:
+This is the official Pytorch implementation of the paper:

 Yizhi Wang and Zhouhui Lian.
 DeepVecFont: Synthesizing High-quality Vector Fonts via Dual-modality Learning.
 SIGGRAPH 2021 Asia.
 2021.